Are you the go to person for your sub-specialty?

 What do these roles involve?

-You will work with the BAPS’ web committee chaired by BAPS’ Honsec, Peng Ong and Webmaster, Shan Teo, as editor and filter for your subspecialty’s content.
+You will work with the BAPS’ web committee chaired by BAPS’ Honsec, the UK’s JPS editor Mark Davenport and Webmaster, Shan Teo, as editor and filter for your subspecialty’s content.
 You will liaise with your subspecialty peers to provide content for the website which reflects current practices, the latest research, regional news etc. Curators would not be expected to author all the content themselves.
 Their role would be to review/edit contributions from their committee/specialty body and identify relevant search tags before submitting them for publication on the website.

 If more than one nominee applies to represent the same subspecialty, a vote will be taken from the BAPS membership.